From the editor

 Executive Director, SMU Corporate Governance Initiative

-Professor of Practice, Finance, SMU Cox School of Business
+Professor of Practice in Finance, SMU Cox School of Business

 Adjunct Professor of Law, SMU Dedman School of Law